ros2-rust/cargo-ament-build/README.md

 # cargo-ament-build
 ## getting started.
-At the moment, this tool only works with existing freight packages.
+At the moment, this tool only works with existing cargo packages.
 Here is an example you can try yourself:
 ```
 cargo new rclrs_example
 ```